azeight/azion-edge-functions/README.md

 ## Example of configuration file

-A YAML format file, containing the details of your edge function at Azion.
+Edit the __action.yaml__ file, containing the details of your edge function at Azion.

 Not change the edge_functions name, and name of parameters, just fill the values.
 The exception is for args, when you need to change the arg names and arg values.
 ```